The Michelin Bib Gourmand awards for 2019 is out, with 58 restaurants making the cut for the coveted accolade.

 Peranakan dishes are notorious for the time and effort needed to cook them properly, but True Blue Cuisine more than delivers when it comes to the rigours of preparation.
 The restaurant’s opulent, traditional interior matches the rich flavours of its offerings, which include itek sio (braised duck in sweet sauce) and ngoh hiang (meat rolls).

 True Blue Cuisine.
 47/49 Armenian Street, Singapore 179937. +65 6440 0449.

 With an emphasis on top-quality ingredients, Yhingthai Palace offers a menu of Thai and Thai-Chinese comfort food, including Thai papaya salad, Thai green curry and pineapple rice with prawns and pork floss.
-Don’t let the grand exterior of the restaurant scare you off if you’re looking for affordable dining; the dishes served here are pretty wallet-friendly.
+Don’t let the grand exterior of the restaurant intimidate you.
+Most of the dishes served here are pretty affordable.

 Yhingthai Palace.
 36 Purvis Street #01–04, Singapore 188613. +65 6337 1161.